Aurora Cannabis Inc. (ACB) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted by analysts for ACB is $0.72, The public float for ACB is 376.16M and currently, short sellers hold a 7.49% ratio of that float.
-The average trading volume of ACB on August 29, 2023 was 4.11M shares.
+The average price point forecasted by analysts for Aurora Cannabis Inc. (ACB) is $0.72, The public float for ACB is 376.16M, and currently, short sellers hold a 7.49% ratio of that floaft.
+The average trading volume of ACB on September 05, 2023 was 4.35M shares.

 ACB’s Market Performance

-During the last 5 trading sessions, ACB fell by -11.65%, which changed the moving average for the period of 200-days by -66.15% in comparison to the 20-day moving average, which settled at $0.5159.
-In addition, Aurora Cannabis Inc. saw -52.31% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ACB rose by +6.55%, which changed the moving average for the period of 200-days by -68.33% in comparison to the 20-day moving average, which settled at $0.4972.
+In addition, Aurora Cannabis Inc. saw -48.85% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ACB